uselagoon/lagoon/docs/administering_lagoon/graphql_api.md

 }
 ```

-### List projects and customers
+### List projects and groups

-This is a good query to see an overview of all projects, OpenShifts and customers that exist within our Lagoon.
+This is a good query to see an overview of all projects, OpenShifts and groups that exist within our Lagoon.

 ```graphql
 query {